-A sweetly spiced addition to your autumn holiday recipe file, this Pumpkin Gingerbread will fill your home with the scent of the season and your tummy with delicious goodness.
+Perfect for the autumn holidays, this Old-Fashioned Pumpkin Gingerbread will fill your home with the scent of the season and your tummy with delicious goodness.

 This post may contain affiliate links, but don’t worry – they won’t bite.

 By the time Thanksgiving rolled around last year, I swore I’d never read, make, post, or eat another “Pumkin+anything” recipe as long as I lived.
 And yet, here we are.
 Why?
 Because a year has past, and like bad breakups and childbirth, time has a way of softening the sharp edges of our memories.
-Plus, I had a brand new beautiful Pumpkin Loaf Pan (thank you Sur La Table!) and a serious hankering for some pumpkin gingerbread (my favorite of the spiced-breads-made-with-vegetables).
+Plus, I had a brand new beautiful Pumpkin Loaf Pan and a serious hankering for some pumpkin gingerbread (my favorite of the spiced-breads-made-with-vegetables).

 I’m one of those bakers who is always fiddling and tweaking my recipes, so of course I made a few changes to my old standard recipe this time too – most notably the substitution of coconut oil for butter.
 Wow, what a difference that made!
 All those sweet spices danced across my tongue with whole new level of rich, gingerbready goodness!
 Just to make sure it wasn’t just my imagination, I made two more batches (all for you, my friends), with equally delicious results.
 In fact, when I shared it with the family, my mother-in-law Carol even told me I was (and I am quoting her word-for-word here), “A damn good cook.”
 That’s high praise indeed!